kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 about anonymous tuples, just like anon?
 Can that be used?
 I don't know to be honest.
 I wonder what can be done.
 Would we like some kind of type inference on the tuples?
 That's an interesting question.

+	ptr ptr 32u x = new(100){new(30)}

+I like this, new basically infers the type from its context.
+The outermost new infers the type to be ptr ptr 32u, the inner one has one ptr stripped.
+That's a very interesting syntax.
+It's simple.
+Elegant.
+Nice.
+This does however posit that these must be on the exact same line as a declaration.